folinimarc/os_gis_sandbox/README.md

 docker compose -p sandbox down
 ```

-That's it - if you want to start again, run the up command above again and you
+That's it - if you want to start again, run the up command above again, and you
 are good to go.

 > _Good to know:_